jurzyna/frontend-techtest/README.md

 Please treat this task like you would any other task at work - feel free to search the web, and try to write code which is easily maintained by others.

-The aim of this test is to create tooltips for a collection of social and other links that appear in a page sidebar.
+This repo contains a template with a collection of social and other links that appear in a page sidebar.
+These links have a duplication of the link text in the title attribute.
+This is unnecessary, and must be removed.
+However, we still want a tooltip to appear when the images are hovered over.

 This test uses a front-end application called Shunter that receives data in the form of JSON, and transforms it into HTML.
 You will need to read some of [the documentation](https://github.com/springernature/shunter) to complete the test.
 Part of the setup has been done for you, and you do not need to read all of the documentation.
 Focus specifically on the [templates/styling/javascript](https://github.com/springernature/shunter/blob/master/docs/getting-started.md#templates) and [routing](https://github.com/springernature/shunter/blob/master/docs/usage/routing.md) sections.